 Why start growing zucchini vertically?

-Zucchini takes up a huge amount of space in the garden.
+Zucchini takes up lots of space in the garden.
 It craws along the ground and produces enormous leaves.
-Those leaves take up tons of space and crowd out everything around it.
-Also, the fruit lays on the ground, developing scars in the flesh.
-It’s also often munched on by bugs and animals.
+Those leaves crowd out everything around it.
+The fruit also lays on the garden soil.
+Unfortunately it’s is a great way for it to develop scars in the flesh or lead to bug damage.

-Growing zucchini vertically solves that!
-Not only does it get the fruit off the ground, but it allows you to only use a small 1 foot square space for the zucchini.
+Growing zucchini vertically is one of the best ways to solve these issues.
+It provides air circulation, gives you the best fruit, allows you to have a huge plant in a smaller area, and it gives you access to the stem of the plant for a super effective way to prune!
+Not only does it get the fruit off the ground, but it allows you to only use a small area for the zucchini, utilizing your garden space more efficiently.
 It normally takes up multiple square feet!
-Another amazing benefit of growing zucchini vertically is that it gives you easy access to the stem for pruning, and allows the air to flow all around the plant.
+Another amazing benefit of growing zucchini vertically is that it gives you easy access to the stem for pruning.
+This allows the air to flow all around the plant.

 I first heard that you could grow zucchini vertically when I was reading All New Square Foot Gardening.
-Mel Bartholomew was mentioning that you could make zucchini go up the vertical supports on the square foot garden.
-I tried and tried and could not figure out how to weave those huge pokey stems through the waffle like back supports.
-I gave up.
+Mel Bartholomew was mentioning that you could make zucchini go up the frame trellis on the square foot garden beds.
+I could not figure out how to weave those huge pokey zucchini vines through the waffle like back supports.
+By the end of the growing season, I had given up.
+The zucchini plant was just hanging off the support structure.

-But I desperately wanted to have the benefit of the zucchini taking up less space, circulating air more, and producing fruit that wasn’t damaged by bugs or animals.
-So the next year I tried to tie it to a stake and failed miserably.
-I was resigned.
-Maybe other people could figure it out, but I couldn’t.
+But I desperately wanted to have the benefit of the zucchini taking up less space, having better air circulation, and producing fruit that wasn’t damaged by bugs or animals.
+So the next year I tried to tie it to bamboo poles and failed miserably.
+The young plants did well, but the squash plants become so heavy with the weight of the fruit that it just fell over.

 Last year, everything changed!